novonordisk-research/ProcessOptimizer/README.md

 SPACE = po.Space([[0.0, 5.0], [0.0, 5.0]])

 ```
 The `Optimizer` defined below uses `"GP"` (Gaussian Process) for Bayesian optimization.
-Before the Bayesian part of the optimization begins, of number of initial "experiments" (`n_initial_points`) is run to obtain some initial data.
+Before the Bayesian part of the optimization begins, a number of initial "experiments" (`n_initial_points`) is run to obtain some initial data.
 After these initial "experiments" and every time new data is added afterwards, a Gaussian Process regression model is fitted to the data we have obtained so far.
 Based on this model (and an acquisition function that determines our search strategy), the optimizer suggests the next point to evaluate.

 ```python
 opt = po.Optimizer(SPACE, base_estimator = "GP", n_initial_points = 2)